 - How well you know this person personally

-- What you know about him or her, if anything, from mutual friends
+- What you know about them, if anything, from mutual friends

-- How he or she handles stress and works through conflict
+- How they handle stress and works through conflict

-- How you plan to introduce him or her to your children
+- How you plan to introduce them to your children

 - Whether you both view this as a long-term relationship